kyma-project/rafter/docs/katacoda-tutorials/basic/step2.md

 In this scenario, you will learn how to use Rafter to store static webpages.
-You will create a Bucket, push an Asset to it, and open the website from sources stored in the Bucket.
-For the purpose of this scenario, the Asset is a package containing all static files needed to build a website, such as HTML, JS, and CSS files.
+You will create a bucket, push an asset to it, and open the website from sources stored in the bucket.
+For the purpose of this scenario, the asset is a package containing all static files needed to build a website, such as HTML, JS, and CSS files.
 Follow these steps:

 1. Export a URL to ready-to-use sources of a simple website as an environment variable:

    `export GH_WEBPAGE_URL=https://github.com/kyma-project/examples/archive/master.zip`{{execute}}

-2. Create a Bucket by applying a Bucket custom resource (CR).
+2. Create a bucket by applying a Bucket custom resource (CR).
 Run:

    ```yaml
    cat <<EOF | kubectl apply -f -